Lie algebra of column-finite infinite matrices: ideals and derivations: Introduction

 However at the present time there is no general theory of the infinite-dimensional Lie algebras, they have been investigated only in special settings.
 There are few classes of infinite-dimensional Lie algebras that were more or less intensively studied from the geometric point of view.
 In preface to his monography \cite{Kac90} V.~Kac consider as the first class the Lie algebras of vector fields which have many geometric applications (cohomology theory \cite{FT83}, \cite{Fuks86}.)
 The second class consists of Lie algebras of smooth mappings of a given manifold into a finite-dimensional Lie algebra (some central extensions of these algebras are referred as current algebras).
 The third class consists of the classical Lie algebras of operators in a Hillbert or Banach space \cite{delaHar72}.
 Nowadays, there are studied intensively the Kac-Moody algebras defined by generalized Cartan matrices (the fourth class), which have many applications in modern physics \cite{Kac90}, \cite{Bau90}, \cite{Bau97}.

 Algebraic point of view was used in investigations of free Lie algebras and graded Lie algebras.
 In the book by Amayo and Stewart \cite{AS74} the results on the lattice structure of infinite-dimensional Lie algebras are surveyed.
 They translate some group theoretic definitions and results on infinite discrete groups into the language of Lie algebras.
 They provide results on soluble ideals, locally nilpotent radicals, Lie algebras with chain or other finitness restrictions, Frattini theory, Engel conditions, etc..
 This shows the deep parallel of both theories however the proofs may differ, because Lie algebras depend on underlying field.
-These results are interesting for group theorists, however for Lie theory there are more limited \cite{Hum74}.
+J. E. Humphreys wrote: "group theorists will correspondingly find the book useful and attractive, though its appeal to the general reader will be more limited." \cite{Hum74}.

 In many papers appear, as examples, the Lie algebras of infinite matrices.
 We mention here the Lie algebra $\mathfrak{g}\mathfrak{l}_{\infty}$ of $\mathbb{Z} \times \mathbb{Z}$ infinite matrices over $\mathbb{C}$ which have only finite number of nonzero entries: